Pay it online, report an issue or request a service, submit on it, or ask us.

 All dogs over the age of three months must be registered.
 Each dog should be registered at the address where they spend the majority of time.
 All dogs registered for the first time (except farm dogs used for stock control) must also be microchipped.
 The Council doesn't offer a microchipping service, but all the local vets will do this.

 Your dog must wear its colour-coded registration tag to show it has been registered for that year.
-The 2018/2019 registration tag colour is green.
+The 2019/2020 registration tag colour is yellow.

 If your dog has been previously registered with Waimakariri District Council you should receive a renewal notice by mid-June of each year.
 When you receive your renewal form you can: